creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-14-DeformableConvolutionalNetworks.md

 With $$ p = p_0 + p_n + \Delta p_n$$.
 &nbsp;

-## Deformable RoI Pooling (for Region Proposol Network)
+## Deformable RoI Pooling (for Region Proposal Network)

 **RoI pooling**

-The same principle can be applied on pooling operation.
+The same principle can be applied to the pooling operation.
 Basic average RoI pooling is given by the following equation:

 $$ y(i,j) = \sum_{p \in bin(i, j)} \frac{ x(p_0 + p_n)}{n_{ij}} $$